 Part 2

-- After one hour, turn off the heat and measure out 500 ml cooking water from pork.
+- After one hour, turn off the heat and measure out 500 ml pork broth from the pot with the pork.

-- Pour it into a large saucepan and add 100 ml lager beer, 1 tbsp honey, 2 tbsp light brown sugar and 100 ml soy sauce.
+- Pour it into a large saucepan and add 100 ml lager beer, 1 tbsp honey, 2 tbsp light brown sugar and 100 ml Japanese soy sauce (koikuchi shoyu).
 Mix and bring to boil.

 - Once boiling, lower the heat to simmer and add the pork.